victorvicto/myMiniCP/userguide/source/minicp.rst

 We just need to exchange the value that needs to be removed with the one of the last position.
 The two corresponding entries in ``indexes`` are updated to reflect this exchange.
 Then the ``size`` if decremented to effectively remove this last value.
-The next figure illustrates the internal state after the removal of value ``4``:
+The next figure illustrates the internal reversibleState after the removal of value ``4``:

 .. image:: _static/sparseset2.svg